THE LIVING COMPOSERS PROJECT

 – The letter with the least number of composers represented in the LCP is X.

-– The surname with the most number of occurrences among composers represented in the LCP is Smith, with ten.
-Runners-up are Baker and García/Garcia, both with nine.
-Following are Brown, Kim and Lee, each with eight; Chen, Hall, Wang, Williams, and Young, all of which have seven; and Chan, Harrison, López/Lopez, and Wilson, each of which has six.
+– The surname with the most number of occurrences among composers represented in the LCP is Lee, with fifteen.
+Right behind are Chen, with twelve, Smith, with eleven (or twelve, if one counts the double-barrelled name Smith Brindle) and García/Garcia, with ten.
+The next runner-up is Baker, with nine.
+Following are Brown, Kim, Wang, and Williams, all with eight; Hall, Tan and Young, all of which have seven; and Chan, Davis, Gibson, Harrison, Lewis, López/Lopez, Taylor, and Wilson, each of which has six.
+However, because Chan and Chen often have the same hanzi, Chan/Chen as a combined surname may be the most common.

 – The year of birth of one composer, Steve Martland, has changed posthumously, from 1958 or sometimes 1959 in his lifetime to 1954 now.

-– The year with the least number of deaths among composers represented in the LCP is currently 2001 and 2004, both with 12.
+– The year with the least number of deaths among composers represented in the LCP is currently 2001, with 12, though 2004 has 14.

-– Though composers born in all years from 1910–92 are represented in the LCP, there is an exception: no composer represented was born in 1914.
+– Though composers born in all years from 1904–2003 are represented in the LCP, there are two exceptions: no composer represented was born in 1907 and 1914.

 FAMILIES

-– Five sets of siblings are represented in the LCP: Marcin Łukaszewski and Paweł Łukaszewski; Daniel Luzko and Nancy Luzko; Colin Matthews and David Matthews; Hannes Pohlit and Stefan Pohlit; and Mohammed Uthman Sidiq and Zaid Uthman Sidiq.
+– Four sets of siblings are represented in the LCP: Marcin Łukaszewski and Paweł Łukaszewski; Daniel Luzko and Nancy Luzko; Colin Matthews and David Matthews; and Mohammed Uthman Sidiq and Zaid Uthman Sidiq, plus three sets of twins: Ferran Cruixent and Oriol Cruixent; Hannes Pohlit and Stefan Pohlit; and Hibiki Mukai and Wataru Mukai, the first two pairs of twins born, by chance, only one month apart.

-– Seventeen pairs of parent and child are represented in the LCP: John Adams and Samuel Adams; Jacob Avshalomov and David Avshalomov; Vytautas Barkauskas and Vytautas V. Barkauskas; George Crumb and David Crumb; Norman Dello Joio and Justin Dello Joio; Jack Gallagher and Ryan Gallagher; Marin Goleminov and Michail Goleminov; Vytautas Jurgutis and Vytautas V. Jurgutis; György Ligeti and Lukas Ligeti; Henri Pousseur and Denis Pousseur; Gwyn Pritchard and Alwynne Pritchard; John Ritchie and Anthony Ritchie; Anatoly Varelas and Dmitry Varelas; Peter Wettstein and Martin Wettstein; Felix Yanov-Yanovsky and Dmitri Yanov-Yanovsky; Alexander Zhurbin and Lev Zhurbin; and Ramon Zupko and Mischa Zupko.
+– 22 pairs of parent and child are represented in the LCP: John Adams and Samuel Adams; Jacob Avshalomov and David Avshalomov; Vytautas Barkauskas and Vytautas V. Barkauskas; George Crumb and David Crumb; Norman Dello Joio and Justin Dello Joio; Jack Gallagher and Ryan Gallagher; Marin Goleminov and Michail Goleminov; Henryk Mikołaj Górecki and Mikołaj Górecki; Vytautas Jurgutis and Vytautas V. Jurgutis; György Ligeti and Lukas Ligeti; Jing-Jing Luo and Jonah Haven; Henri Pousseur and Denis Pousseur; Gwyn Pritchard and Alwynne Pritchard; John Ritchie and Anthony Ritchie; Doina Rotaru and Diana Rotaru; Rafet Rudi and Donika Rudi; Karlheinz Stockhausen and Simon Stockhausen; Anatoliy Varelas and Dmitriy Varelas; Peter Wettstein and Martin Wettstein; Felix Yanov-Yanovsky and Dmitri Yanov-Yanovsky; Alexander Zhurbin and Lev Zhurbin; and Ramon Zupko and Mischa Zupko.

 – Two composers have both parents represented in the LCP: Alissa Firsova (Dmitri N. Smirnov and Elena Firsova); and Roman Vlad (Ulpiu Vlad and Marina-Marta Vlad).